-It is critical that you secure this book immediately so that you are ready to begin your reading on the first day of class.
-I will not accept the fact that you can not complete your work due to the fact that you do not have the text book!
-And I have sent emails to all of you already via our Brightspace site regarding the textbook.
+• It is critical that you secure this book immediately so that you are ready to begin your reading on the first day of class.

-Also: Please note that if you are going away on holiday this winter, it is critical that you have internet access!
+Also: Please note that if you are going away on holiday this summer, it is critical that you have internet access!
 I will not consider the excuse that you were at a place that did not have internet access as a reason why you could not complete an assignment.
 Remember, if you sign up for an on-line course, you are expected to have on-line access at all times!